Fall Open Houses 2019

 Visiting our campuses and in need of more information?
-Start by dropping by our Welcome Centre.
-We can answer your questions about our campus and provide you with parking information and maps to help you navigate around our campuses.
+Start by dropping by one of our campus Welcome Centres.
+We can answer your questions about our campus and help you navigate where you need to go.
 Our office hours are Monday to Friday from 8:30 a.m. to 4:30 p.m.

 Our Brantford campus Welcome Centre is located in the Carnegie Building (CB201).
 Reach us at firstname.lastname@example.org or by calling 519.756.8228 x5693.

 If you plan on sticking around for a while and would like to learn more about our campuses, feel free to book a campus tour.
 Our student ambassadors can show you around our Waterloo or Brantford campuses.
 On our 1.5 hour tours, you will be able to cover areas of our campuses including academic and faculty buildings, dining options, athletic and recreation facilities and more.

 Register for a free guided tour of our Waterloo or Brantford campuses.

 If you’re looking for a place to eat, there are plenty of choices on our campuses.
 Laurier Food Services offers a wide variety of food options to meet all of your needs.